Naomi Irion: Chilling new video released of hooded suspect who kidnapped woman

 Naomi Irion: Chilling new video released of hooded suspect who kidnapped woman from Walmart parking lot

-18-year-old Naomi Iron disappeared on 12 March from a WalMart parking lot in Fenly, Nevada
+18-year-old Naomi Irion disappeared on 12 March from a WalMart parking lot in Fernly, Nevada

-Nevada's Lyon County sheriff's department has released surveillance footage of the moments leading up to the disappearance of 18-year-old Naomi Iron, who was last seen at a WalMart in Fenley.
+Nevada's Lyon County sheriff's department has released surveillance footage of the moments leading up to the disappearance of 18-year-old Naomi Irion, who was last seen at a Walmart in Fernley.

 Register for free to continue reading